dafitius/HBrick-Explorer/README.md

 2. open the .jar file inside the same folder the settings.txt is in.

 ## to-do
-- Intergate the settings.txt into the GUI
+- implement more properties
 - allow exports to json
 - allow sorting inside tree views
-- add 3d viewport
+- add 3d viewport?